apache/superset/docs/installation.rst

 Install the following dependencies to connect to Dremio:

 * Dremio SQLAlchemy: ``pip install sqlalchemy_dremio``

+  * If you receive any errors during the installation of ``sqlalchemy_dremio``, make sure to install the prerequisites for PyODBC properly by following the instructions for your OS here: https://github.com/narendrans/sqlalchemy_dremio#installation
 * Dremio's ODBC driver: https://www.dremio.com/drivers/

 Example SQLAlchemy URI: ``dremio://dremio:dremio123@localhost:31010/dremio``